hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/oss-installing.rst

 Replace ``<console_storage_class>`` with the Kubernetes or Red Hat Openshift StorageClass that must be used for all Hyperledger Fabric components.

 Replace ``<console_tls_secret>`` with the Kubernetes or Red Hat Openshift secret to terminate TLS traffic.
 This secret must be present in the namespace before installing the Hyperledger Fabric Open Source Console.
+If not supplied, console will generate it's own certficate, but browsers and other networking components may block the console's url.
+A CA (such as Let's Encrypt) will need to be used to issue a TLS cert.

 By default, the ``<wait_timeout>`` variable is set to ``3600`` seconds (1 hour), which should be sufficient for most environments.
 You only need to change the value for this variable if you find that timeout errors occur during the installation process.